Heymon/TEPID_TOWER/README.md

 * The player's info card will pop pup with their username, email and country

+    * username and email are both editable by typing in the input box

-* There the player will be able to add friends by typing their email
+    * The player will also be able to add friends by typing their email in the "add friend" input

 * Player will also be able to log out or delete their account by clicking the respective icons on the bottom right of the pop up

 ## **WIREFRAMES**